Ramk21/SpringBootMicroservices/README.md

 #springboot 1.5x(Dalston.RELEASE)

-This SpringBootMicroservices talking about how to create a simple springboot application using microservices architecture including the concepts such as centralization,fault mechanism,zipkin tracing, zuul proxy and eureka server.
+This SpringBootMicroservices talking about how to create a simple springboot application using microservices architecture including the concepts such as centralization,fault mechanism,ribbon, zipkin tracing, zuul proxy and eureka server.